 I know it is possible to sand (don’t forget to always use a respirator) and seal the pallet planks to make them safer for indoor use but rather take my advice and stick to pallets that are heat treated (no chemicals), sourced locally, uncolored and are not involved in the transportation of food.
 As a rule of thumb, if you cannot confirm that the pallet is safe, rather don’t use it.
 I highly recommend this pallet safety article from 1001pallets, check it out when you get a chance.

-Special Offer: Free Wood Floor Samples (United States Only)
+Special Offer: Get Some Help With Your Pallet Floor (United States Only)

 How Many Pallets Should Be Collected?